 Sinclair Instrument Wrist Calculator

-It ran off of six mercury batteries, which lasted only about an hour and a half, and required the user to disassemble the unit to change them.
+The wrist calculator ran on six mercury hearing-aid batteries, which only lasted about an hour and a half, and required the user to disassemble the unit to change them.

 This exhibit has a reference ID of CH52845.
 Please quote this reference ID in any communication with the Centre for Computing History.